harikt/harikt.github.com/source/_posts/2017-03-24-using-cakephp-migration-as-standalone.markdown

 date: 2017-03-24 22:32:33 +0530
 comments: true
 categories: [cakephp, migrations]
-published: false
 ---

 Cakephp version 3 have a nice ORM.
-When using the `cakephp/orm`, it may be nice to integrate `cakephp/migration` than any other migration libraries, even though it use phinx under the hood.
+When using the `cakephp/orm`, it may be nice to integrate `cakephp/migration` than any other migration libraries, even though it uses phinx under the hood.

-Lets see how we can integrate `cakephp/migration` with our application.
+Lets see how we can install and integrate `cakephp/migration` in our application.

-From your application

 ```
 composer require cakephp/migrations:dev-master